in

 Bluestone’s natural earth-tone colors are elegant and appealing, and they go well with practically any setting.
 Because of its rough surface, it is rarely smooth or slippery.

-Bluestone can withstand extreme weather and temperature changes, thus you may include it into your landscape no matter where you live, whether you reside in a location with ice, snow, or extreme heat.
+Bluestone can withstand extreme weather and temperature changes; thus, you may include it in your landscape no matter where you live, whether you reside in a location with ice, snow, or extreme heat.
 Truly, bluestone is a high-quality landscaping rock.
 See pictures of bluestone patio designs here.

 Landscape Boulders